GilgameshofUT/The-Adventure-Oracle/README.md

 This is a pretty simple python script really.
 You can find instructions to install python at https://www.python.org/.

 The download a copy of this repository to a folder on your hard drive.
+Click on the green Code button and select download zip will work.

 Open a command line and go to the folder where you saved the files from this repository.